raviskit/Sample_ecommerce_app/README.md

     ` rake db:setup ` #  this will create, migrate and seed data into database.
 - Setup solr.
 This app uses Solr for search, make sure solr is installed and running.
   `bundle exec rake sunspot:solr:start`
-- Finally start the server using `rails server`
+- Finally start the server using `rails server` and hit http://localhost:3000